ElMassimo/capybara-compose/docs/api/index.md

   ```

-## Test Helper
+## Test Helper Instance

-The following instance methods are available in `Capybara::TestHelper` subclasses.
+The following instance methods are available in `Capybara::TestHelper` instances.

 ### **not_to**